Facts You Didn’t Know About Ovulation

-- Time of ovulation can be affected by stress, illness or disruption of normal routines.
+- Ovulation can be affected by stress, illness, or unusual routines.

-- Implantation of a fertilised egg normally takes place 6-12 days after ovulation.
+- Implantation of a fertilised egg takes place 6–12 days after ovulation.

-- A woman is born with her lifetime quota of millions of immature eggs that are waiting for ovulation to begin.
+- A woman is born with her lifetime quota of eggs, and much more—in fact, millions of immature eggs.

 - A menstrual period may occur even if ovulation hasn’t happened.